 - Seismic refraction analyses of the same MASW seismic survey data determines compression wave velocities (Vp).
 The travel-time/distance from the first-arrival shock source graph has different slopes depending upon the velocity that the shock wave travels through the ground.
 Note that refraction will not work if a “slow” layer (e.g., sand) is located below a “fast” layer (e.g., clay).
 We calculate the Shear Modulus using the MASW deduced shear wave velocity (Vs) and corresponding mass density.
 Mass density approximates from calculations using the compression wave velocity (Vp).
 Vs and Vp values are factors to calculate Poisson’s Ratio.

 - IXRefraX and ParkSEIS software edit, analyze and present the Refraction and MASW results respectively.

 MaxMin & VLF-EM

 - MaxMin reads frequencies as low as 110 Hz to 56k Hz.
 Intercoil separations can range from 10m/12.5m to 250m and larger

 - Trimble R12i rover / R12 base with 35W receiver record the transmitter and receiver locations so that post processing can correct for spacing errors, especially through bush and with uncut survey lines.

 - VLF-EM surveys use low-frequency communication transmitters located around the world.

-- Geonics EM16 receivers are used to measure responses for the chosen transmitter.
+- Geonics EM16 receivers measure responses for the chosen transmitter.

 4-Pin Wenner Array surveys are carried out as per ANSI/IEEE Std.
 81-1983 and others as a guide (i.e., IEEE 80-2000 and ASTM G57 for soil resistivity test).
 The work can be carried out for many applications such as to aid with appropriate electrical grounding design for planned facilities within highly congested industrial areas.